-When investing, people often fear that they’re going to miss the great run up or miss the next great buying opportunity.
+When investing in Value Cost Averaging or Dollar Cost Averaging, people often fear that they’re going to miss the great run-up or miss the next great buying opportunity.
 We tend to overreact when we see a stock going up and think that we’re going to miss the next great Google, Apple, or Pets.com and rush to buy.
 On the other side, when stocks are sliding, we tend to panic and think that they can only go down.
 As a result, individual investors often buy high and sell low – the polar opposite of what they want to do.

 How does value cost averaging work compared to dollar cost averaging?
 Furthermore, how often should you do this?

 I did an analysis of three commonly held USAA funds for doing this calculation.
 I looked at USSPX, USMIX, and USAGX.
 Two are broad market indices, while USAGX is their gold and precious minerals fund.
 I also assumed buy or sell orders went in after the market close, since, for value cost averaging, it is impossible to know how much to buy in a given day to put in the order before the market closes; therefore, I used the previous day’s close for pricing.
 Furthermore, I assumed reinvestment of dividends and capital gains and so used the adjusted closing price to normalize.

 For dollar cost averaging, I assumed a purchase on the first available trading day in a period.
 For daily, this was not necessary, as purchases were made every day.
 I did the same for value cost averaging and then calculated the periodic return based on an 8% annual return – which is a different calculation than simply dividing by the number of periods.
 I started at each fund’s inception and ran the calculations through June 11, 2012.